2019: this route appears to have reopened.

 David Newman, 1965 (o/p)

 This book is a cracker.
-In 1959, with the French Sahara convulsed with wars of independence, Newman, an engineer who’d failed to launch ‘a product two years ahead of its time’ jacks it all in to visit a friend in Nigeria.
-But unlike his friend, Newman decides to drive all the way across the desert – ‘the sort of adventure that had my nerve endings tingling’.
-And to make matters harder he choses to do it in his new Ford Zephyr.
+In 1959, with the French Sahara convulsed by wars of independence, Newman, an engineer who’d failed to launch “a product two years ahead of its time” jacks it all in to visit a friend in Nigeria.
+But unlike his friend, Newman decides to drive all the way across the desert – “the sort of adventure that had my nerve endings tingling”.
+And to make matters harder he chooses to do it in his new Ford Zephyr.

-“In a saloon car it’s impossible” his Nigerian friend urges him, having struggled there from Dakar in a Landrover.
-‘I’ll see you in six weeks’ was Newman’s firm reply.
+“In a saloon car it’s impossible” his Nigerian friend urges him, having struggled to reach Nigeria from Dakar in a Landrover.
+“I’ll see you in six weeks” was Newman’s firm reply.
 Trouble was, he’d spent £3000 preparing the car, was running out on the HP, and was skint.

 It’s this breathtaking arrogance and the lively ‘what-on-earth-could-happen-next’ pace that drives you through this short book.
 One admires adventurousness of course, but in his own words Newman comes across as deeply obnoxious and who deserved everything he got.
-On another level it is a good warning on what to expect of the Sahara in a 2WD saloon in summer.
-Available on the web for a couple of quid used and I would say, highly recommended.
+Available online for a couple of quid.